Small practical tips! Products and their contents.

 Melon.

-It contains a lot of Vitamin C and beta-carotene - two of the strongest antioxidants.
-Half a melon contains 853 mg of potassium, which helps to lower blood pressure and the good functioning of the heart.
-Half a cantaloupe contains 97 calories, 1 gram of fat and 2 grams of carbohydrates.
+It contains lots of Vitamin C and beta-carotene, two of the strongest antioxidants.
+Half a melon contains 853 mg of potassium, which helps lower blood pressure and good heart function.
+Half a melon contains 97 calories, 1 gram of fat and 2 grams of carbohydrates.

 They are a great source of Vitamin B12 and zinc.
 150 grams contain 84 calories, 1 gram of fat and 0 grams of cellulose.